1888 Photo of the Government House, Madras During the British Era

-An 1888 photo showing the inside view of the Government House, Madras (Chennai) British era.
-A glimpse of a partly viewed interior of the Government House during the 19th century.
-Tastefully furnished with plants, hanging oil lamps, and a nicely carpeted walkway leading to the upper floor.
+An 1888 photograph captures a rare interior view of the Government House, Madras (Chennai), during the British colonial period.
+The image shows a tastefully furnished section of the grand residence, adorned with lush indoor plants, hanging oil lamps, and a beautifully carpeted walkway leading to the upper floor.

-Did you know- that the location of IIT Chennai is in close proximity to the Raj Bhavan, in fact, the campus land was provided by Raj Bhavan in the 1950s.
+Did you know- that the location of IIT Chennai is in proximity to the Raj Bhavan, in fact, the Raj Bhavan provided the campus land in the 1950s.

 From the collection- 1964 M. Suriyamoorthy Charcoal Art Abstract (#8)., Oldest Church in The Deccan St Mary’s Pune, Old PC 1914., Eden Garden & Harbour In Kolkata – Old Print 1905., British Indian Railway Push Trolley – Old Postcard 1905.